Order of precedence

 Active configuration values are determined using the following order of precedence:

-Command line or system property value (if appropriate for the language you are using)
+Command line or system property value (if appropriate for the language you are using).

 For example:

-An application-specific configuration file
+CONTRAST__ENABLEAn application-specific configuration file (.NET Framework only).

 For example: web.config